osa1/tiny/README.md

           - 'msg NickServ identify hunter2'
           - 'join #tiny'

-# Defaults used when connecting to servers via the /connect command
+# Defaults used when connecting to a server via the /connect command
 defaults:
     nicks: [tiny_user]
     hostname: yourhost